Haroldov/Coursera_Capstone/Final Report.md

   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/to_cl.PNG" width="350" title="hover text">
 </p>

+In this image it is evident that cluster algorithm is not segmenting the neighborhoods for location areas.
+This means that it is not true that geolocation of neighborhoods is correlated with the categories of the venues arround each neighborhood.
+Yet, it is possible to see which neighborhoods within Manhattan, New York are more similar to the neighborhoods within Toronto.
+Those neighborhoods that are similiar among them belong to the same cluster.
+Hence, they have the same color in the image above.

 <p align="center">
   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/wafflechart.PNG" width="600" title="hover text">
 </p>

 <p align="center">
   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/wordcloud.PNG" width="450" title="hover text">